 - You'll also like this article: 10 Secrets of Lasting Couples -

-Finally, to avoid this burn out situation, identify your unrealistic expectations and become aware of their harmful effects on daily life and inevitable inconveniences.
+You must identify your unrealistic expectations and become aware of their harmful effects on daily life and inevitable inconveniences.
 Beware, it is not a question either of locking yourself into a relationship that doesn’t satisfy you, but rather of finding happiness in a relationship, however imperfect it may be.
 At times, we must learn to be more accepting and satisfied with our current situations, after all, there's no use in wishing your life away.

 What's next?
 Breakup or a temporary split?

-Breaking up is not always the right solution to a love burn out.
-If everyone is willing to make an effort to fix the situation, then the crisis can be quite temporary.
+Breaking up is not always the right solution here.
+If both partners are willing to make an effort to fix the situation, then the crisis can be quite temporary.
 As always, communication is the key.
 For peace of mind, partners need to start showing more empathy towards each other.
 If the problem persists, couple’s therapy may be a solution, in order to start a dialogue in a neutral environment.